Netflix/metaflow-tools/aws/terraform/README.md

 [README](aws/terraform/metaflow/README.md)

 Copy `example.tfvars` to `prod.tfvars` (or whatever environment name you prefer) and update that `env` name and the `region` as needed.
+Metadata API authentication: the endpoint is exposed to the public internet via API Gateway, but only accessible to the IPs that match `access_list_cidr_blocks` (default is none).
 Additionally:
 * There are variables which govern the three compute environments associated with the AWS Batch queue that can be adjusted based on needs.
 * The `enable_step_functions` flag can be set to false to not provision the step functions infrastructure.